21 October 2025

 Let's go to France!

 Went to Paris (the one in France) for a post-divorce "Tuscan Sun" adventure in July.
 Fair to call visiting Paris a long-standing "bucket-list" item of mine.
-But, given the sad situation I came to find myself in in January 2025, planning and accomplishing this trip solo came to mean a lot more to me than just another item to check-off that list.
+But, given the sad situation I found myself in in January 2025, planning and accomplishing this trip solo came to mean a lot more to me than just another item to check-off that list.

 Pleased to report, I had a truly amazing time!
-Aside from one breakdown on the RER-B line on my way into the city from the airport (which required me to navigate the massive Gare du Nord train station unrehearsed in order to find an alternative route to my hotel), everything went super smoothly travel-wise.
-I met lots of good people, ate tons of good food, drank gallons of great wine, and saw hundreds of amazing sights.
-All the things one does while visiting that amazing, complex, beautiful city.
+Aside from one breakdown on the RER-B train on my way into the city from the airport (which required me to navigate the massive Gare du Nord train station unrehearsed in order to find an alternative route to my hotel), everything went super smoothly travel-wise.
+I met lots of good people, ate tons of good food, drank gallons of great wine, and visited innumerable amazing places.
+All the things one does while visiting that ancient, complicated, beautiful city.

-While I was there, wandering around the city for a week on a janky rental bike (and each night via the Métro), I posted a few pictures, along with some wordy captions, to my Instagram.
-They're embedded (and thus preserved) in chronological order below.
+While I was there, wandering around the city by day on a janky rental bike (and each night via the Métro), I posted a few pictures, along with some wordy captions, to my Instagram.
+They're all embedded (and thus preserved) in chronological order below.

 May your trails be crooked, winding, lonesome, dangerous, leading to the most amazing view. -- Ed Abbey